albedamm/minibinder_MOO/README.md

 ## Project Structure

 `/src`: Main source code.

-`/data`: Data used in the project.
+For access to data contact s215067@dtu.dk or s215063@dtu.dk

 # How to run the pipeline

 ## Initial binder design